adamjq/serverless-twirp/README.md

 ### DynamoDB

 DynamoDB is used for storage as it's quick, scalable and integrates well with AWS Lambda.
+The table follows [the single-table design pattern](https://www.alexdebrie.com/posts/dynamodb-single-table/) with generic partition and sort keys.

+For Users, the keys are:
+- `PK`: `ORG#{ORG_ID}`
+- `PK`: `USER#{USER_ID}`

+Which supports the access patterns:
+- Get all users in an organisation
+- Get a specific user

 The data model stored is: